 We previously wrote an article outlining the legal late fee interpretation.
 Let us expand on this concept and how it can affect you as the lender.
-As many of you know, we typically do many of our loans at 12% interest.
-We need to do this to stay competitive with our competition.
+As many of you know, private lenders we work with typically do loans at about 12 – 18% yearly interest.
+It’s necessary to stay competitive with the competition.

 Of course, everyone would like to earn higher rates without being on higher-risk loans.
 One way to do this is through late payment fees.
-Although you may make 12% a year, that is your base rate.
+Although you may make around 12 – 16% a year, that is your base rate.
 Many borrowers may be late on their payments from time to time.
 This could raise your overall rate of return!

 Late Fees Can Be Profitable

 Banks, credit card companies, and other lenders thrive on late fees as that is where they make a good chunk of their profits — for example, U.S. credit card companies hauled in $12 billion in late fees in 2016 alone.
 The late fees also encourage the borrower to pay on time.
 Borrowers often do not realize the effect they cause when late on a payment.
 Thoughts like “Are they in trouble?” or “Is my investment still safe?” crosses everyone’s mind when a payment is delayed.
 For those feelings of discomfort, late fees are the compensation.